AncientCode/SoftPHP/README.txt

 along with this program.
 If not, see <http://www.gnu.org/licenses/>.
 ---------------------------------------------------------------------
-SoftPHP is a fast, simple, object-oriented, and powerful PHP Framework that uses many creative functions that revolutionary changes the way we write programs.
+SoftPHP is a fast, simple, object-oriented, and powerful PHP Framework that uses many creative functions and revolutionary changes the way we write programs.
 Not only for web, but also for command line and GUI using PHP's cli and PHP-GTK.